Lead Opinion

-At the time of her deposition Williamson testified that, prior to the first surgery, Dr. Amrani told her the surgery would relieve her pain to the point where she would no longer need pain medication and would be able to return to work.
+At the time of her deposition Williamson testified that, prior to the first surgery, Dr. Amrani told her the surgery would reheve her pain to the point where she would no longer need pain medication and would be able to return to work.

 Dr. Amrani filed a motion for summary judgment arguing that the KCPA does not apply to a physician’s professional conduct in providing care and treatment to patients and that Williamson’s KCPA claims were an impermissible attempt to creatively plead medical negligence (malpractice).

-District Judge Timothy G. Lahey overruled Dr. Amrani‘s motion, finding that the KCPA applied.
+District Judge Timothy G. Lahey overruled Dr. Amrani’s motion, finding that the KCPA applied.
 Noting that the KCPA must be liberally construed to bring consumer transactions within its scope, Judge Lahey found that, under the KCPA, the physician is a supplier and the patient is a consumer.
-Further, he found that
+Further, he found that while the KCPA has some explicit exclusions, nothing in the KCPA excludes the physician-patient relationship from its scope.
+Judge Lahey found there was a genuine issue of material fact as to what Dr. Amrani told Williamson about the surgeiy; therefore, whether there was a violation of the KCPA was a question for the jury.

 Dr. Amrani subsequently filed a second motion for partial summary judgment arguing that, even if the KCPA applied, Williamson would be required to produce expert testimony to establish her claim that Dr. Amrani should have informed her of his personal experience and success rate in performing the medical procedure at issue.
 Williamson had not identified any such expert witness.

-Judge Lahey granted Dr. Amrani‘s motion, ruling that, while expert testimony would not be required to establish whether Dr. Amrani affirmatively misrepresented his level of experience or success rate in recommending the surgery to Williamson, expert testimony would be required to establish whether his failure to make an affirmative disclosure of his level of experience or success rate constituted a deceptive or unconscionable act or practice.
-Judge Lahey stated: “In the absence of expert testimony establishing a duty on the part of the doctor to disclose his experience to a patient, plaintiff does not establish a deceptive act.”
+Judge Lahey granted Dr. Amrani’s motion, ruling that, while expert testimony would not be required to establish whether Dr. Amrani affirmatively misrepresented his level of experience or success rate in recommending the surgery to Williamson, expert testimony

 Prior to the scheduled trial, Dr. Amrani filed several motions in limine to exclude certain evidence.
 At a hearing on those motions, a different judge, District Judge Warren M. Wilbert, informed the parties that he had recently ruled in another case that the KCPA does not apply to a physician’s professional treatment of a patient, that he remained strongly of that view, and that he would likely rule that way at the time of a motion for directed verdict.
 In order to avoid the cost of trial and to conserve judicial resources, the parties agreed it would be more appropriate for the court to take up the matter on Dr. Amrani’s request to reconsider his motion for summary judgment.
 Judge Wilbert then ruled that Dr. Amrani was entitled to judgment as a matter of law, making the following conclusions of law:

 “1.
-The issues of what disclosures a surgeon should make to a patient regarding risks, benefits and the likelihood of success of the proposed surgery falls under an area of the law of medical malpractice known as informed consent.
-A claim
+The issues of what disclosures a surgeon should malee to a patient regarding risks, benefits and the likelihood of success of tire proposed surgery falls under an area of the law of medical malpractice known as informed consent.
+A claim that a physician provided inadequate or inappropriate informed consent involves the professional aspect of a physician’s practice as opposed to the proprietary, business aspects of the physician’s practice;

-that a physician provided inadequate or inappropriate informed consent involves the professional aspect of a physician‘s practice as opposed to the proprietary, business aspects of the physician‘s practice; “2.
+“2.
 The Kansas Consumer Protection Act may under certain circumstances apply to the conduct of a physician in dealing with a patient.
-Application of the act, however, is limited to the proprietary and business aspects of a physician‘s practice and does not apply to the physician‘s professional conduct in providing treatment to a patient;
+Application of the act, however, is limited to tire proprietary and business aspects of a physician’s practice and does not apply to the physician’s professional conduct in providing treatment to a patient;

 “3.
-The issue of whether, under the particular circumstances of this case, Dr. Jacob Amrani, as an orthopedic surgeon, should have provided a less optimistic appraisal of the likelihood of the surgery providing pain relief and other benefits is a subject intrinsically associated with professional judgment and the standard of care of such nature as to, first, necessitate expert testimony and, second, be of a type the Kansas Legislature did not intend to have adjudicated under the terms of the Kansas Consumer Protection Act.”
+The issue of whether, under the particular circumstances of this case, Dr. Jacob Amrani, as an orthopedic surgeon, should have provided a less optimistic appraisal of tire likelihood of the surgery providing pain relief and other benefits is a subject intrinsically associated with professional judgment and tire standard of care of such nature as to, first, necessitate expert testimony and, second, be of a type the Kansas Legislature did not intend to have adjudicated under the terms of the Kansas Consumer Protection Act.”

 Williamson timely appealed the district court’s ruling granting summary judgment in favor of Dr. Amrani.